Part I, Free Actions of Compact Abelian Groups on C*-Algebras: Classification of Free Actions of Compact Abelian Groups

 For a fixed group homomorphism $\varphi:\widehat{G}\rightarrow\Pic(\aB)$, set $\Ext(\aB, G, \varphi)$ may be empty.
 We postpone this problem until the end of the section and concentrate first on characterizing the set $\Ext(\aB, G, \varphi)$ and its C\Star dynamical systems.
 We start with a useful statement about automorphisms of Morita equivalence bimodules.
 Although it might be well-known to experts, we have not found such a statement explicitly discussed in the literature.

-\begin{prop} Let $T$ be an automorphism of the Morita equivalence $\aB-\aB$-bimodule $M$.
+\begin{prop} Let $T$ be an automorphism of the Morita equivalence $\aB-\aB$-bimodule~$M$.
 Then there exists a unique unitary element $u$ of the center of $\aB$, \ie, an element $u\in UZ(\aB)$, such that $T(m)=u\cdot m$ for all $m\in M$.
-In particular, the map
+Furthermore, the map

 is an isomorphism of groups, where $\Aut_{\emph{ME}}(M)$ denotes the group of automorphisms of the Morita equivalence $\aB-\aB$-bimodule $M$. \end{prop} \begin{proof} We divide the proof of this statement into two steps: